-Our vision is to ensure our learners to become self-assured orators, readers and writers equipped to thrive in life outside our school.
-It is of critical importance that all of our learners develop their literacy skills to equip them with the essential life skills they need to succeed in their next steps and beyond.
+Our vision is to ensure our learners become self-assured communicators, readers and writers equipped to thrive in life outside our school.
 Our learners will experience a wide range of texts, including Shakespearian texts, Victorian literature and a range of texts that include knowledge of changing cultures through the years up to contemporary literature.
 The texts our learners study aim to advance their social, cultural and emotional understanding and does this through the study of writers from the Literary Canon to contemporary writers.
-We also encourage our learners to access a wide range of factual reading and polemic non-fiction texts to prepare them for life and the world of work, helping them to form intellectual opinions on a wide range of topics.
+We also encourage our learners to access a wide range of factual reading and non-fiction texts to prepare them for life and the world of work, helping them to form intellectual opinions on a wide range of topics.

-Development and explicit teaching of vocabulary is a key element of our intent, which is built into every scheme of learning our teachers deliver.
-We aim to close the vocabulary poverty gap by developing mastery of a wide range of tier 2 and 3 vocabulary through both reading and writing.
+Development and explicit teaching of vocabulary is a key element of our intent, which is built into every scheme of learning which our staff deliver.
+We aim to close the vocabulary gap by developing mastery of a wide range of ambitious terminology through both reading and writing.
 Students are provided with regular opportunities to develop their extended writing skills which will enhance their creativity and functional writing.

 Students are encourage to not just learn English, but to develop a love of learning within the subject.
 Our schemes of work are adapted to ensure that students have a good understanding of current issues around the world.
 The key focus is to ensure each student has a strong cultural awareness to enhance their ability to understand the world around them and encourage them to prepare for life after school and become well-rounded individuals.